DomuStyle/Videoflix-BE/README.md

 - Tipp: Visit https://temp-mail.org/en/ to create, easy to use Temporary EMail's.

 ## Step 5 *Build and Start Docker Containers:*
-This command builds the images, starts all services (web API, database, Redis, RQ worker), and runs the database migrations.
+This commands builds the images, starts all services (web API, database, Redis, RQ worker), and runs the database migrations.

 for Mac user